Tugduoff/TalkUp.AI/server/README.md

 $ npm run test:cov
 ```

+## Open using Bruno

+We created a collection for Bruno users to facilitate api tests.
+This collection is available in the folder `talkup-backend-bruno`

+In order to open this collection on Bruno, you have to click the tab `Collection`, then the button `Open Collection`, and select our collection folder.

+This will open the sidebar the list of api requests available in our server.
+You can then proceed to test each of them.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).